 Split the 200 steps/reps you have to do for Crouch Walk into several sets.
 Your aim should be to do as many continuous reps as possible to fatigue the legs to a high degree.
-Within these reps, take a minimum essential pause, stretch them a little.
+Take a minimum essential pause within these reps and stretch them a little.

 Can You Build Legs with Calisthenics?

 You can build your legs with calisthenics very muscular, athletic, powerful, strong, and endurable to continuous and strenuous workload if you respect these principles: